Type punning: Floating-point example

 Note that the behaviour will not be exactly the same: in the special case of x being negative zero, the first implementation yields false while the second yields true.
 Also, the first implementation will return false for any NaN value, but the latter might return true for NaN values with the sign bit set.
+Lastly we have the problem wherein the storage of the floating point data may be in big endian or little endian memory order and thus the sign bit could be in the least significant byte or the most significant byte.
+Therefore the use of type punning with floating point data is a questionable method with unpredictable results.